10 Top Books to Become a Video Game Developer in 2024

 The contents covered in the book are:

-• Visual Effects with Particle Systems and VFX Graph
+Captivating Visual Effects: Harnessing Particle Systems and Visual Effect Graph

 This book is for game developers looking to migrate to the Unity game engine.
 By the end of this book, you'll have built a solid foundation using Unity's tooling ecosystem to develop game projects of any scale.